pawntheory/dcp_log/README.md

 GNU make and GCC set up correctly.
 If not, let me know; I've probably overlooked something.

 Include `dcp_log.h` in whatever file you want to have logging enabled.
+Once built, creates both static and shared library files (`libdcplog.a` and `libdcplig.so`).

 - Each printed line removes any included newlines, carriage returns, and tabs.
 - Each printed line is a maximum of 80 characters.